Banking Bank Reviews

 GoHenry screenshot

-GoHenry doesn’t charge a fee for using a domestic or international ATM, though the ATM owner may charge fees.
+The debit card is offered through Mastercard, has a secure chip, and allows PIN-protected transactions.
+Cards can be used online, in-store, at ATMs, or even through Apple Pay.
 The GoHenry debit card has a $120 daily withdrawal limit or a $480 limit over four days.
-There is a maximum of three withdrawals in one day or four in four days, which applies to debit cards for both kids and teens.
+There is a maximum of three withdrawals in one day or four in four days.

-Topics were created with teachers and financial education experts in accordance with the K-12 Personal Finance Education National Standards.
+Topics were created with teachers and financial education experts following the K-12 Personal Finance Education National Standards, so they're not merely about fun and games.

-Challenges are divided into age-appropriate levels, with level 1 for children ages 6+ and level 2 for children ages 12 to 14.
-Challenges for older kids are still being developed.
-The app will nudge kids to participate and will award badges when your child has completed a game or lesson.
-Parents can even choose to incentivize kids by offering a cash prize for completing Money Missions.
+Challenges are divided into three age-appropriate levels.
+The app nudges kids to participate and awards badges when your child has completed a game or lesson.
+If you like, you can offer cash prizes for completing Money Missions.

-Teaching a child how to save money for the future is as important as teaching them to spend wisely.
-GoHenry helps kids set up savings goals with target dates and autosave features.
-Parents can prevent kids from moving money from one goal to another or leave it unlocked and let the child decide what to do with their funds.
+GoHenry helps kids set up savings goals with target dates (for instance, if they need a set amount for a class trip) and autosave features.
+You can prevent your kids from moving money from one goal to another or leave it unlocked and let them decide what to do with their funds.

 Since GoHenry is not a bank, it does not pay interest on its savings account.
-However, parents have the option to pay their child interest on their savings balance every month out of their own account.
-Parents set the interest rate and can adjust the amount up or down through the app.
+However, you can pay your child interest on their savings balance every month if you wish.
+You set the interest rate and can adjust the amount through the app.
+It's a fun way to give your kids real-world experience with the power of compound interest.

 How much does GoHenry cost?

-GoHenry has earned 4.5 out of 5 stars on the Apple App Store with more than 8,300 reviews and 4 out of 5 stars on Google Play with more than 24,000 reviews.
+GoHenry has earned 4.4 out of 5 stars on the Apple App Store and 4.3 out of 5 stars on Google Play.

 One recurring complaint on Trustpilot is that the prepaid debit card isn't accepted everywhere.
 Merchants accept prepaid debit cards on a case-by-case basis.
 If you're concerned about having the card readily accepted everywhere, opening a traditional bank account with a debit card with your child might be a better choice.